artichoke/project-infrastructure/modules/github-team-crates.io-publishers/README.md

 # GitHub Team – `crates.io publishers`

-This folder contains a Terraform module to provision a "ci" GitHub team with [@lopopolo] as the only member.
+This folder contains a Terraform module to provision a "crates.io publishers" GitHub team with [@lopopolo] as the only member.

 [@lopopolo]: https://github.com/lopopolo